Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Related Work

-Recently, Alberts and Gerostathopoulos\,\cite{10.1007/978-3-031-19759-8-15} focus on context shifts in learning-based self-adaptive systems.
-The authors propose a new metric, convergence inertia, to assess the robustness of reinforcement learning policies against context shifts.
+Recently, Alberts and Gerostathopoulos\,\cite{10.1007/978-3-031-19759-8-15} focused on context shifts in learning-based self-adaptive systems.
+The authors proposed a new metric, convergence inertia, to assess the robustness of reinforcement learning policies against context shifts.
 This metric is then used to assess the robustness of different policies within a family of multi-armed bandits against context shifts.
 The authors argue through an experiment with a self-adaptation web server that inertia and the accompanying interpretation of the unknown-unknowns problem is a viable way to inform the selection of online learning policies for self-adaptive systems.

-These related approaches exploit learning approaches to solve problems with unknown or unforeseen conditions in self-adaptive systems.
-Lifelong self-adaptation contributes to this line of research with an approach that enables a learning-based self-adaptive system to deal with new learning tasks with a focus on drift of adaptation spaces.
+These related approaches exploited learning approaches to solve problems with unknown or unforeseen conditions in self-adaptive systems.
+Lifelong self-adaptation contributes to this line of research with an approach that enables a learning-based self-adaptive system to deal with new learning tasks with a focus on a drift of adaptation spaces.